bpalagi/jarvis/ARCHITECTURE.md

     *   **Analysis Context**: The most recent silent analysis from `summaryService.getPreviousAnalysisResult()`.
 3.  **LLM Call**: The context is combined and sent to the LLM with a new, specialized prompt profile (`guidance`) that asks the AI to suggest the best next steps.
 4.  **Response**: The suggested guidance is streamed to the Ask window.

+### 3. AI Prompting Profiles

+The application uses a system of prompt profiles to instruct the AI on how to behave for different tasks.
+These profiles are defined in `src/features/common/prompts/promptTemplates.js`.
+The three core profiles are:

+*   **`jarvis` (The "Ask" Profile)**: A general-purpose assistant that follows a decision tree to answer questions.
+It first tries to answer a direct question from the conversation, then defines proper nouns, then solves problems on the screen, and finally falls back to a neutral state if it can't determine the user's intent.
+It is the default for the `Cmd+Enter` "Ask" feature.

+*   **`guidance` (The "Guide" Profile)**: A proactive assistant designed to provide actionable next steps.
+It is triggered by the `Cmd+'` shortcut and its goal is to answer the implicit question, "What should I do or say next?" based on the full context.

+*   **`jarvis_analysis` (The Background Engine Profile)**: A silent, efficient summarizer.
+It runs automatically in the background to create a running summary of the conversation.
+This summary is then used as context for the `jarvis` and `guidance` profiles, giving them a memory of what was discussed.
+It is also the source of the content for the "Live Insights" tab.